 Bad Language and Cyberbully

 We buy kids video games so they have something to do in their alone time.
 Plus, games enable kids to play and socialize with their friends even when they’re miles apart.
 And PUBG is no exception.
-But due to the competitive nature of online video games and PUBG’s popularity among adult players, some players may take losses too seriously.
-In doing so, they may start an argument, swear, and even bully your kid in the voice chat.
+However, due to the competitive nature of online video games and PUBG’s popularity among adult players, some players may take losses too seriously.
+In doing so, they may start an argument, swear, and even bully your kid in the game chat.
 Moreover, older players may use adult language or engage in discussions inappropriate for minors, including your kid.

 Violence